glennmatlin/FIFE_manuscript/iff/main.typ

 - *Hybrid Scoring:* We employ a multi-pronged scoring strategy:
   - *Reference Comparison:* For tasks with a single correct answer (e.g., numerical calculations, factual extractions), we compare the model's output against a ground-truth solution.
   - *LM-based Judging:* For more open-ended responses, we use GPT-4 as an automated judge.
 We select GPT-4 as our judge following findings from meta-evaluation studies like @liu_reife_2024 which show that top-tier proprietary models currently serve as the most accurate automated evaluators.
 However, we acknowledge the potential for biases in LM-based evaluation.
 To mitigate potential positional biases, for each pairwise comparison, we conduct the evaluation twice, swapping the order of the two responses, and average the results.
-  - *Automated Compliance Checking:* For the verifiable instructions, we use a library of automated checkers (e.g., regex, string matching) to determine compliance.
-We report both *Strict Accuracy* (the output must match the instruction's criteria exactly) and *Loose Accuracy* (minor, acceptable variations are permitted).
-We compute these at both the _prompt-level_ (all instructions in a prompt must be satisfied) and the _instruction-level_ (the fraction of individual instructions satisfied).
+  - *Automated Compliance Checking:* To check for instruction compliance, we employ a dual-mode evaluation protocol designed to distinguish between perfect adherence and "almost correct" responses.
+    + *Strict Mode:* This mode enforces an exact match against all instruction requirements.
+The model's response is parsed exactly as provided, with no tolerance for formatting variations or minor deviations.
+    + *Loose Mode:* Recognizing that models may produce semantically correct but stylistically imperfect output, this mode is more forgiving.
+Before checking compliance, the engine generates several variants of the model's response by systematically removing common LLM-induced artifacts (e.g., conversational preambles, markdown formatting, extra whitespace).
+An instruction is passed if *any* variant meets the constraint.

+    Using these two modes, we report two primary metrics:
+    + *Prompt-Level Accuracy:* A binary score where a prompt passes only if *all* of its embedded instructions are satisfied.
+    + *Instruction-Level Accuracy:* The percentage of individual instructions successfully followed across the entire benchmark, providing a granular view of model capabilities.

+/*
 - *Multi-Sample Strategy:* To account for the stochastic nature of LMs, we experiment with a multi-sampling approach.
-For a subset of complex reasoning tasks, we generate 5 independent outputs from each model (at a non-zero temperature).
-We then analyze the results to measure both consistency and "best-case" performance (Pass\@5), analogous to the self-consistency method, to see if multiple attempts can mitigate reasoning errors.
+For a subset of complex reasoning tasks, we generate 3 independent outputs from each model (at a non-zero temperature).
+We then analyze the results to measure both consistency and "best-case" performance (Pass\@3), analogous to the self-consistency method, to see if multiple attempts can mitigate reasoning errors.
+*/

+=== Framework and Tooling
+Our evaluation protocol is supported by a robust and extensible framework designed for comprehensive research.

+- *Provider-Agnostic LLM Gateway:* To facilitate the evaluation of a wide array of language models, our framework utilizes a unified LLM Gateway built on the `litellm` library.
+This gateway abstracts the specific API requirements of different model providers, allowing us to seamlessly switch between and compare models from various sources (e.g., OpenAI, Anthropic, Together AI, Google, and Microsoft Azure).

+- *Comprehensive Metadata Collection:* For every API call, the system automatically records a detailed set of metrics, including token usage (prompt, completion, and total), API latency in milliseconds, and the estimated financial cost of the call.
+This metadata is saved alongside the evaluation results, providing a rich dataset for analyzing the performance, cost, and efficiency of different models.

+- *Extensible Instruction Framework:* The benchmark is designed for continuous growth.
+The framework's architecture, centered around a central instruction registry, allows researchers to easily add new, more complex instructions by implementing a simple checker class, ensuring that the benchmark can evolve alongside the capabilities of language models.

 == Model Pool
 We evaluate a broad range of models, inspired by the comprehensive list in the ReIFE meta-evaluation study @liu_reife_2024.
 This includes: